yanqd0/docker-hugo/README.md

 Since the tag `0.50`, the `root` user is used to generate sites.
 Before that, a `hugo` user with the pid `1000` is used, which will cause a permission problem when generating a `public` directory.
-In face, a user in the group `docker` can also have the `root` permission inside the container.
+In fact, a user in the group `docker` can also have the `root` permission inside the container.
 The `hugo server` should not be used in a production environment, so it is unnecessary to use a non-root user to ensure safety.